On the day

 If a student arrives within the first 60 minutes of an assessment, they will be admitted but will not be allowed any extra time.
 They will be asked to complete a Late Arrivals form giving their reason for lateness and this will be sent to the school for consideration during marking and moderation and will assist in any decisions about the award of first attempts.
 Examiners may also take the decision not to accept the reasons for the late arrival and award a grade of AB for the assessment concerned.

 If a student arrives after the first 60 minutes of an assessment, they will be escorted to the main A&P sub-office where, in consultation with A&P, a decision will be made as to whether the circumstances leading to the late arrival are sufficiently serious and beyond the student's control to justify them being granted permission to start the assessment late.
 If permission is granted, a decision will also be made regarding the arrangements under which the assessment will be conducted.
 Examiners may take the decision not to accept the reasons for the late arrival and award a grade of AB for the assessment concerned.

 If a student arrives after the assessment has finished, they will not be permitted to take the assessment under any circumstances and will be recorded as absent for that assessment.

 Adverse weather conditions

 In the event of adverse weather, it should be assumed that assessments will continue as timetabled.
-Where a student claims to be affected by such conditions, this information should be registered within both the school and the Assessment & Progress Team as soon as possible after the missed assessment(s) and where claims are verified, special arrangements can then be made to enable such students to complete their assessment(s).
+Where a student claims to be affected by such conditions, this information should be registered within both the school and A&P (via the email address firstname.lastname@example.org) as soon as possible after the missed assessment(s) and where claims are verified, special arrangements can then be made to enable such students to complete their assessment(s).
 However if after the day of the assessment the school must be notified no more than three working days after the missed assessment(s).
 The school will decide if this information is acceptable to request a first attempt in August.